Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Related Work

-Inspired by LLMs' ability to solve optimization tasks~\citep {yang2023large}, recent studies explore LLMs for automating model design~\citep{tornede2023automl,zheng2023can,jawahar2023llm,zhang2023automl,yu2023gpt,zhang2023mlcopilot,guo2024ds}, focusing on managing task formulation, architecture generation, and optimization.
-Auto2Graph~\citep{wei2023unleashing} democratizes the usage of AutoGNNs by translating descriptive user inputs (e.g., Cora~\citep{sen2008collective} is a citation network) into configuration specifications, while GPT4GNAS~\citep{wang2023graph} and GHGNAS~\citep{dong2023heterogeneous} iteratively refine designs through crafted prompts, focusing on different graph geneity.
+Inspired by LLMs' ability to solve optimization tasks~\citep {yang2023large}, recent studies explore their use to automate model design~\citep{zheng2023can,jawahar2023llm,zhang2023automl,yu2023gpt,zhang2023mlcopilot,guo2024ds}, focusing on managing task formulation, architecture generation, and optimization.
+Auto2Graph~\citep{wei2023unleashing} democratizes the use of AutoGNNs by translating descriptive user inputs (e.g., Cora~\citep{sen2008collective} is a citation network) into configuration specifications.
+GPT4GNAS~\citep{wang2023graph} and GHGNAS~\citep{dong2023heterogeneous} iteratively refine model designs through crafted prompts, focusing on different graph geneity.
 Despite democratizing the usage, they suffer from: (1) Over-reliance on \textit{external} descriptive user inputs that result in poor alignment between graph properties and architecture designs; (2) Raw LLMs \textit{inherently} lack deep expertise in fine-grained graph-GNN-performance relationships, limiting their ability to suggest data-aware models; (3) Refining model designs solely based on feedback from testing models, lacking actionable, knowledge-driven search strategies.